harisdwir/db-capstone-project/README.md

 # db-capstone-project
-to complete Coursera assignment on DB engineer
+to complete Coursera assignment on DB engineer learning path